hutualive/debian/README.md

 next time you just need refer to quick start guide to bring up debian 10 with one command.

 have fun :)

+ps: I have the how-to guides under how-to-compile directory for your reference, you can compile the fsbl, ssbl, linux kernel, optee-os as you want.